The asymmetric structure of the inner disc around HD 142527 A with VLTI/MATISSE: Computation of observables

 \section{Computation of observables}

-The complex correlated flux $\mathfrak{F}_\nu$ is a linear operator, making it possible to sum up the complex correlated fluxes of individual components.
-From this sum, the total spectrum and the interferometric observables can then be extracted.
-First we have to de-project the observed spatial frequencies $\vec{q}=(u,v)=(B_{x}/\lambda,\,B_{y}/\lambda)$ to reconstruct a face-on disc: following the steps from \citet{bergerIntroductionVisibilityModeling2007} and \citet{matterEvidenceDiscontinuousDisk2014}, we apply the counter-clockwise rotation matrix $R(\theta)$ and the scaling matrix $S(i)$ to de-project the spatial frequencies
+The complex correlated flux $\mathfrak{F}_\nu$ is a linear operator, enabling the addition of those of individual model components.
+The single-dish spectrum, the correlated flux and the closure phase can be extracted from the complex correlated flux as shown in \citet{Buscher2015}.

+For this, the observed spatial frequencies $\vec{q}=(u,v)=(B_{x}/\lambda,\,B_{y}/\lambda)$ have to be de-projected to reconstruct a face-on disc by following the steps from \citet{Berger2007} and \citet{Matter2014}.
+We apply the counter-clockwise rotation $R(\theta)$ and the scaling matrix $S(i)$ to de-project the spatial frequencies